 Hydrocephalus can be detected as early as the latter part of the first trimester.
 Diagnosis has been made as early as 13 weeks.
 Around 20 to 24 weeks, abnormal dilation of the ventricles are more clearly detectable.

 In certain special cases, fetal magnetic resonance imaging (MRI) may be done, especially when abnormal anatomy is observed with ultrasonography.
 The MRI provides more detailed images of the brain.

 For more detailed information on Hydrocephalus, visit About Hydrocephalus.

-Determining the proper treatment and when to intervene depends on the cause of your baby’s hydrocephalus.
-During pregnancy, the main treatment method is observation.
 Throughout the pregnancy, it is important to have a series of ultrasounds to monitor ventricular size.
-The ultrasound study is a determination of the fetus and the ventricles at that particular time.
 There is no way to predict whether the ventricular size will increase or decrease in subsequent studies.

 - For fetuses younger than 32 weeks, the risk of pulmonary (lung) immaturity must be weighed against the potential damage of progressive ventriculomegaly and early delivery.

 - For fetuses with a diagnosis of spina bifida, pre- or post-natal surgery is an option to close the baby’s back before or right after birth.
 To learn more about pregnancy and spina bifida, visit the Spina Bifida Association’s Expectant Parents Guide.

 Once hydrocephalus in pregnancy is suspected, establishing a relationship with a pediatric neurosurgeon as early as possible is critical.
 Your baby may need to undergo treatment quickly after birth.
-Currently, there are three life-saving treatment options that require brain surgery to manage hydrocephalus.
-A pediatric neurosurgeon will discuss these with you.
+The pediatric neurosurgeon can provide you with details and the best treatment option for your child.